 This first recorded dose was three days later when Hoffmann decided to experiment with the drug on purpose.
 He recorded in his journal that he took a 250 microgram dose of LSD on April 19th at approximately 4:20 pm — yes, really.

-When the drug started to take effect, he decided to leave his lab and go home via his bike.
+When the drug started to take effect, he decided to leave his lab and ride his bike home.
 He continued to trip on the somewhat large dose of LSD while he biked home and continued his psychedelic experience at his house.
-This bike ride — along with the first international LSD trip — is what is celebrated every Bicycle Day.

 Hoffmann would go on to record his entire experience, noting in what would eventually be his memoir, LSD — My Problem Child: